 Tip 5: Location, Location, Location

 The placement of your bird’s cage can either contribute to or prevent feelings of safety, security and happiness.
 As a general rule, never place your bird’s cage in front of a window or mirror.
 Birds are unable to realize that there is a barrier between them and what’s on the other side of the window or mirror so this placement can make them feel extremely vulnerable.
 Placing your cage in the corner of a room or with one side against a wall is best.
 Also, remember your bird requires 12 hours of sleep.
 If your bird’s cage is located in a room where people spend time late into the evening, then you should invest in a cage cover to allow your bird to get their required sleep.
+You can read more about our specific cage recommendations for each bird on our website by reading our blog called What Cage Should I Choose for My Pet Bird?

 As you can see there are many factors to be considered when preparing for your bird’s home environment to ensure they remain happy, healthy and secure in their own space.
 The Finch Farm is dedicated to making sure you, the customer, feel confident in your decisions which is why we have customer support agents available 7 days a week to answer any questions you may have.